jbcoe/value_types/DRAFT.md

 ### Changes in R9

-* Remove unnecessary 'throws' clause from indirect.
+* Move throws clauses from individual constructor specifications to the start of constructors specification for indirect and polymorphic.

 * Re-order constructors.